Research Paper

 Abstract

-Taking 500×500 pixel image processing as an example, the RGB values of each pixel Token constitute the basic feature vector.
-Its three-dimensional spatial relationship with neighboring Tokens is dynamically modeled through a learnable topological weight matrix, breaking through the fixed receptive field limitation of traditional convolutional neural networks.
+Taking 500×500 pixel image processing as an example: the RGB values of each pixel token constitute the basic feature vector.
+Its 3D spatial relationship with neighboring tokens is dynamically modeled through a learnable topological weight matrix, breaking the fixed receptive field limitations of traditional Convolutional Neural Networks (CNNs).

 2. Model Architecture Design